 Source | 2020-2021 utilization data obtained from the United Way of King County.

 Notes | Overall, N = 3,072; Outreach, n = 1,536; No Outreach, n = 1,536.
 Both colleges are on the quarter system.
 Data was collected in three academic terms; fall 2020 through spring 2021.
 The model adjusted for pre-treatment covariates found to not be in balance at baseline according to WWC standards (0.05 < ES < 0.25).
-Covariates include age, race, and ethnicity.
+Covariates include age, race, and college.
 The fixed effects for each college were included in the model.
 The p-value represents the statistical significance of the difference in utilization of the Benefits Hubs between students in the outreach group and students who did not receive the outreach.
-Missing GPA data due to students who dropped out of college and other records with missing information were imputed with zeros.

 UTILIZATION OF HUBS AND ACADEMIC PROGRESS

 In addition to evaluating the impact of nudging on utilization of the Benefits Hubs, we assessed the influence of using the hubs’ services on academic success.
 Using students’ demographic characteristics and administrative records prior to the start of the intervention, we assessed whether students differed based on whether they utilized the Benefits Hubs (Table 4).
 In terms of gender, women made up nearly three-quarters of the students who utilized the Benefits Hubs (74% vs 26% for men).
 Across racial and ethnic groups, the study sample was comprised of 18% Black students, yet this group represented 25% of the Benefits Hubs users.
 In addition, students who were over 25 years old disproportionately utilized the Benefits Hubs.
 This group comprised 60% of Benefits Hubs users even though they represented 43% of the study sample.
+Students who were former youth or who had a disability were also more likely to use the hub.
 We also examined students’ academic history prior to their utilization of the hubs.
 Students who used the hubs began the study with a higher cumulative GPA (2.61) than those who did not use the hubs (GPA 2.44).
 In addition, those who utilized the Benefits Hubs completed an average of 5 more credits than students who did not use the hubs.
 As a result of this imbalance across the groups, we controlled for these student characteristics in the subsequent logistic regression analyses on students’ academic outcomes.

 TABLE 4 | CHARACTERISTICS OF ELIGIBLE STUDENTS, BY UTILIZATION OF BENEFITS HUBS